-KEY WEST, Fla. — Significant construction of a planned $6.2 million rehabilitation project for the Cow Key Channel Bridges is to begin around April 15 and conclude by December 2020, according to Florida Department of Transportation officials.
+KEY WEST, Fla. — Significant construction of a planned $6.2 million rehabilitation project for the Cow Key Channel Bridges is underway and expected to conclude by December 2020, according to Florida Department of Transportation officials.

 The bridges, consisting of two parallel spans at mile marker 4.1 on the Florida Keys Overseas Highway, support southbound (to Key West) and northbound (Key West to other areas of the Keys and the South Florida mainland) vehicular traffic.